WHATS HOT

 Although gas is an embarrassing first week sign of pregnancy, there are ways to reduce the discomfort.
 Eat foods that are high in fiber and low in spices.
 Constipation can also be a symptom of pregnancy.

-Eating a healthy diet with vitamins, minerals, and folic acid as recommended by your doctor can reduce early pregnancy discomfort.
+Eating a healthy with vitamins, minerals, and as recommended by your doctor can help reduce early pregnancy discomfort.

 Pregnancy is different for every woman, and each pregnancy a woman experiences can be different from the others.
 However, there are several signs that are widespread early in pregnancy, some of which are widely known, and some you may not have known.